Estimated reading time: 20 minutes

 What else is there to love about apricot trees?

 Apricot trees are very vigorous, and are usually grafted onto plum rootstocks (or occasionally peach).
-They can grow into massive trees, and are absolutely gorgeous in spring when they’re covered with fragrant pink and white blossom.
+They can grow into massive trees and are absolutely gorgeous in spring when they’re covered with fragrant pink and white blossom.

 They’re fabulously good for you.
 They’re high in fibre, vitamins A & C, and have masses of antioxidants.
-According to Shakespeare in A Midsummer Night’s Dream they’re also good for your love life.
+According to Shakespeare in A Midsummer Night’s Dream, they’re also good for your love life.

-Apricot kernels have been used as a cancer treatment since at least the 17th century and are still available in many health food shops for this purpose, though modern science is conflicted about whether it actually works.
 The kernels contain small amounts of hydrogen cyanide.
 This is poisonous in large doses but fine (and possibly therapeutic) in small doses.
 In fact, it gives a lovely marzipan flavour to jam if the kernels are cooked with the jam.

 Are apricot trees easy to grow?